pomerium/pomerium/docs/docs/config-reference.md

 ## Global settings

-Global settings are configuration variables that are shared by all services.
+These are configuration variables shared by all services, in all service modes.

 ### Service Mode